 Mr. Hanks discussed the items identified in I&M's IRP Short-Term Action Plan.
 Id. at 12.
-He said the Projects presented in this proceeding are the result of the 2022 RFP process and noted that on March 31, 2023 I&M released another All Source RFP for 2023 for additional capacity resource needs through 2028.
+He said the Projects presented in this proceeding are the result of the 2022 RFP process and noted that on March 31, 2023, I&M released another All-Source RFP for 2023 for additional capacity resource needs through 2028.
 Id.
 He said the Projects proposed in this case are 250 MW more solar generation than the MW identified in the Short-Term Action Plan for the 2022 RFP.
-Id.
+Id at 13.
 He said the increase in the amount of solar generation requested is due to no wind capacity making it to the short-list within the RFP process and added that renewable capacity resources are not interchangeable when planning for resource adequacy, as solar is most effective in summer and wind in winter.
 Id.
-Mr. Hanks recognizes the ongoing challenge of acquiring wind resources identified in the Preferred Portfolio selected by the IRP.
+Mr. Hanks noted that I&M did not include wind capacity in the RFPs for 2023-2024, but that the RFP issued on March 31, 2023, solicits proposals for 800 MW of wind generation.
+Id.
+At 14.
+He reasoned that this indicates the ongoing challenge of acquiring wind resources identified in the preferred portfolio selected by the IRP.
+Id.
+Mr. Hanks said the Company's proposal in this case is not consistent with the Short-Term Action Plan because the Short-Term Action Plan identified the issuance of the 2022 RFP seeking 800 MW of wind and 500 MW of solar generation, and this proposal in this proceeding includes approximately 750 MW of solar and no wind.
 Id. at 14.
-Mr. Hanks said the Company's proposal in this case is not consistent with the Short-Term Action Plan because the Short-Term Action Plan identified the issuance of the 2022 RFP seeking 800 MW of wind and 500 MW of solar generation and this proposal in this proceeding includes approximately 750 MW of solar and no wind.
-Id. at 15.
 Mr. Hanks said the IRP estimates the price of solar resources to be approximately \$80/MWh.
-Id. at 15-16.
-He compared the levelized cost of energy ("LCOE") of the Clean Energy Projects in MWh to the estimated price.
-Id.
+Id. at 14.
+He compared the levelized cost of energy ("LCOE") of the Clean Energy Projects in MWh to the estimated price assumed in the IRP for solar resources.
+Id at 15.